lmondada/dphil-thesis/content/02_quantum/05_litt.md

 such diagrams.
 The Quantum Computation Language (QCL) was one of the first
 @Oemer2000.
 Quantum software[^actuallyclassical] has since proliferated,
 especially as the possibility of actually _performing_ these thought experiments on quantum hardware became more tangible.
-The result was software packages for quantum computing, designed for the automatic transformation and _optimisation_ of quantum computations for execution on real hardware @JavadiAbhari2024
+The result were software packages for quantum computing, designed for the automatic transformation and _optimisation_ of quantum computations for execution on real hardware @JavadiAbhari2024
 @CirqDevelopers2024 @Steiger_2018 @Sivarajah2020&#x200B;---we called them